Through training and partnership, our goal is to promote the ability of Malagasy people to wisely manage their country’s environmental resources.

 It is critical that we do what we can to cooperate with and enable the Malagasy government in its effort to protect and manage the protected areas of the region.
 To that end, we have been working with MNP to support a “village guardian” program, which enlists local community members that live in villages along the periphery of parks.
 A first step for the program is equipping the new guards for outdoor work in the rainforests of Marojejy National Park.
 DLC-SAVA contributed 70 sturdy American-made raincoats and rubber boots for the village guardians.

 DLC-SAVA supports and carries out biodiversity research, including surveys in remote rainforests to document the diversity of species and to determine the conservation priorities in the region.
-We carry out this research in collaboration with other organizations, including the Malagasy research group Vahatra and Duke University scientists.
-We use research as an opportunity to engage and train Malagasy students from CURSA and the University of Antananarivo in the capital.
+We are also investigating social and agricultural links with public health in rural farming communities.
+In the past, we have also had researchers focused on hibernation, environmental knowledge among schoolchildren, and the use of fuel-efficient cook stoves.
+We collaborate with other organizations, including Duke University scientists and the Malagasy research group Vahatra.
+In our research, we engage and train Malagasy students from CURSA and the University of Antananarivo in the capital.
 Read more about our research here.

 Duke University collaboration